Thomas Doty – Storyteller

 "Thomas Doty delivers native stories in the style of the ancient ones; full of myth and magic, truth and humor.
 With his rich voicing of characters and hand gestures, you are taken along with him into every tale."

-Tish McFadden, Musician, Composer, Writer, Founder and Director of Rum Tum Music.
+Tish McFadden, Musician, Composer, Founder and Director of Rum Tum Music, Author of Upriver to Morning.

 Melani Marx, Energy Alignment Master, Certified Life Coach, Teacher, Mentor and Writer